Brenanabread99/Brenanabread/_posts/2021-12-07-Reflection-Post.md

 The choice to use twitter as the platform for our discussion posts made it astronomically easier and actually fairly fun at times.
 It was such a relief to have a character limit and a need to be concise.
 Often with discussion boards they are just annoying busy work assigned in classes.
 In contrast, through the use of twitter, these discussion board posts led to students becoming more connected and led to students enjoying responding to each other.

 The readings were almost always fun to read through.
 The reading about eye scanning patterns I found the most helpful and relatable.
 It really taught me the best ways to grab a reader's attention.
 It also made me consider the different ways people scan documents and how it varies depending upon their motivation for reading.
+Displayed below is an example of this showing the eye tracking pattern of someone who is either looking for a certain word in a text or certain words visually stand out from others.
 The most interesting reading involved learning about CNU.
 I found it fascinating the racial basis for the founding of the school.
 While I often learn of the racial injustices of the past, it’s easy to disassociate from it and subconsciously think those things did not happen where I live.
 This reading pulled off the veil from that idea and struck really close to home.

 ![Webpage for eye Tracking](https://brenanabread99.github.io/Brenanabread/images/eyemap.png)